custom-components/readme/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-_Use Jinja and data from Home Assistant to generate your README.md file_
+_Use Jinja and data from Home Assistant to generate your README.md file with the list of all your installed add-ons and custom components_

 ## Installation

+1. Install it with HACS

+OR

+1. Install it manually
    1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
    2. If you do not have a `custom_components` directory (folder) there, you need to create it.
    3. In the `custom_components` directory (folder) create a new folder called `readme`.
    4. Download _all_ the files from the `custom_components/readme/` directory (folder) in this repository.
    5. Place the files you downloaded in the new directory (folder) you created.
-6. Restart Home Assistant
+2. Restart Home Assistant
-7. Choose:
+3. Choose:
    - Add `readme:` to your HA configuration.
    - In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Generate readme"